Data Privacy Policy

 4.11 Rejection of unsolicited e-mails

-We herewith object to the use of contact information published in conjunction with the mandatory information to be provided in our Site Notice to send us promotional and information material that we have not expressly requested.
+We herewith object to the use of contact information published in conjunction with the mandatory information to be provided e.g. in our imprint or privacy policy to send us promotional and information material that we have not expressly requested.
 The operators of this website and its pages reserve the express right to take legal action in the event of the unsolicited sending of promotional information, for instance via SPAM messages.

 5.1 Extern Hosting with Microsoft Ireland